Atlassian Confluence AI roadmap assistant: A 2026 guide

 Frequently asked questions

-The "Atlassian Confluence AI roadmap assistant" isn’t a separate product you purchase.
-It refers to the AI capabilities, primarily Atlassian Intelligence and Rovo, built directly into Confluence to assist with roadmap planning and documentation.
+The "Atlassian Confluence AI roadmap assistant" refers to the powerful AI capabilities, primarily Atlassian Intelligence and Rovo, built directly into Confluence to assist with roadmap planning and documentation.

 It can help with generating first drafts of documents, brainstorming and structuring ideas on whiteboards, summarizing long pages or comment threads, and creating automation rules with plain English commands.
 These features are designed to speed up the planning process.